ULTRA-HOI/HOI4-ULTRA-Project/index.md

 - Slightly reduced the MIC/CIC ratio for Germany to better take into consideration MEFO bills into the original calculations (direct nerf)
 - Added 10 CIC to canada and 4 CIC to India
 - Buffed slightly the number of factories given by CAN and RAJ National focuses
-- Reduced the Tension given by Anschluss but increase the other tension given by other german early annexations
+- Reduced the Tension given by Anschluss but increase the other tension given by other german early annexationss